 Make slow cooker venison meatloaf for dinner this week.
 This recipe is flavorful and very tender and has a beautiful tangy glaze.
 All you need for a perfect dinner is mashed potatoes!

-If you love venison and love using your slow cooker, you also need to try my spicy venison chili, classic venison roast and my venison roast with bacon mushroom gravy!
+If you love venison and love using your slow cooker, you also need to try my spicy venison chili, classic venison roast, venison barbecue and my venison roast with bacon mushroom gravy!
 Venison recipes work great in the crockpot.

 Can meatloaf be made with venison?